benjamming/louisville-bike-accidents/README.md

 1. Create a virtual environment to install modules.

     In a terminal, run `python -m venv venv`

 1. Install requirements

+    Activate the virtual environment by running `source venv/bin/activate`.
+This project was developed on a MacBook and a Linux machine.
+You may need to modify this line to work on Windows.
-    In a terminal, run `pip install -r requirements.txt`
+    In the terminal, run `pip install -r requirements.txt` to install requied libraries.

 1. Run the cleaning scripts in `02_cleaning/` directory

-    To run these scripts, open a terminal and run `python {filename}`
+    To run these scripts, open a terminal and navigate to the `code/02_cleaning` directory, then run `python {filename}`

     The files prefixed by `01` can be run in any order, but these must be run before `02_merge_accident_data.py`.